Cap Rate and NOI Relationship in CRE: A Due Diligence Guide

 But the relative importance of NOI management increases in rising cap rate environments.
 Why?
 Because cap rate compression isn't available as a value-creation lever when rates are rising.
 The only paths to value maintenance or growth are: NOI improvement, lease mark-to-market, or operational expense reduction.
 CAM recovery improvement is the fastest of these to implement with no cap-ex.

 In a 7.5-8.0% cap rate environment, every dollar of NOI improvement still creates $12.50-$13.33 in value.
-That's not "less valuable" in absolute terms — it's still real money.
+That's not "less valuable" in absolute terms.
+It's still real money.
 And in a high-rate environment where buyers are scrutinizing NOI quality aggressively, clean, defensible CAM recovery ratios matter more, not less, for transaction execution.

 The FASB ASC 842 Angle